fmkguy/mtg-card-service/README.md

                       Find cards that can be your "Commander" in the specified format. name                {string} Search for card with specific name r, rarity           {[>,>=,<,<=,=]?}{[common, uncommon, rare, mythic]}
                       Find cards based on rarity.
 Using operator will return cards in specified range.
-Operator is optional, defaults to equality. types subtypes supertypes          {string} Comma-separated list of of types to check. t, type             {string} Useful when being more specific.
+Operator is optional, defaults to equality. types               {string} Comma-separated list of of types to check. subtypes            {string} Comma-separated list of of types to check. supertypes          {string} Comma-separated list of of types to check. t, type             {string} Useful when being more specific.
                       Example: "Legendary Creature"